 "You can't know someone's intentions or look into their heart."

-The belief is that god does know your true heart.
-And that's what gives god the capacity to love you no matter what. god sees the truth in you and as long as your truth is always there, god will love you.
-And in the counter, you love god unconditionally because you believe you know god's heart.
-Again because you know god's truth.
+But god does know your true heart.
+And that's what gives god the capacity to love you no matter what. god sees your truth, and as long as your truth has purity, god will love you.
+To counter, you love god unconditionally because you believe you know god's heart.
+Again, because you know god's truth.

-The unconditional love we've defined doesn't exist because we'll never know other people's truths.
+Unconditional love doesn't exist because we'll never know other people's truths.
 And there's nothing wrong with that.
 We all define the conditions we need to love and be loved.
 But our responsibility is to vocalize our conditions and self-honor when someone deviates from the condition you set.
 Some people enjoy being lied to because reality is troubling, and if that's their truth, play the game of love.

-Don't love anyone unconditionally and don't try to.
+Don't love anyone unconditionally, and don't try to.
 If you're looking for the simplest condition, let truth be your base and foundation for love.
-Once you have the truth, regardless if it hurts, weighs you down, or destroys you, there is a decision to be made regarding that love.
-And once you make that decision, you are in control of owning your life and decisions.
+Once you have the truth, regardless if it hurts, weighs you down, or destroys you, make a decision on the next steps of that love.
+Because once you make that decision, you're in control of owning your life and choices.
 Always opt to own your reality.